 G99 travels back to the R plane instead.
 The R plane is closer to the part which can potentially cause problems if there are obstacles close to the part such as fixtures or clamps.

-Parameters used with a G99 code
+Other codes and parameters used with a G99 code

 When using the G99 code you should consider all of the following items that can be included as part of the code: